kosar/slideup/README.md

 python md2pptx.py my_presentation.md --add-notes --add-images-stability
 ```

-The generated PPTX file will be saved in the `generated_files` directory.
+The generated or enhanced PPTX files will be saved in the `generated_files` directory.

-5. Clean Up

-To remove temporary files, you can manually delete the `generated_files` directory or rely on the automatic cleanup that occurs on normal exit (e.g., when pressing Ctrl+C).

 ## Troubleshooting

 -   **API Keys**: Ensure your API keys are valid and have sufficient credits.
 -   **Dependencies**: Make sure all dependencies are installed correctly.
--   **File Format**: Verify your markdown file is correctly formatted.
+-   **File Format**: Verify your files are correctly formatted.
 -   **Network**: Check your network connection if you encounter issues with API calls.
+-   **Image Generation Failures**: If image generation fails, try with simpler slide content or different AI providers.
+-   **Speaker Notes Inconsistency**: Speaker notes quality depends on the clarity and context of slide content.